X

 Investing your money means understanding your own risk appetite.
 A saving strategy is unlikely to generate a positive cash balance of more that 2% a year.
 When it comes down to it, investment may be the only way to reach your financial goals in the long term.
 There are lots of different types of investment that vary according to risk and the term of the investment, and so many investors split their investments across these various types.
 By having a well-planned investment strategy, your invested sum can earn returns greater than inflation.

+We offer investment planning advice.
+Get in touch for an introductory chat.
 The balance between the sum you keep in your current account, what you save and what you invest, is an important part of managing your money.
 It’s tempting to simply leave it in the easily accessible current account.
+As you’ve seen, this might lead to you losing money over time and not making the most of tax-free allowances available to savers.

 If you feel your money is losing value in your bank account you need to plan and manage a financial strategy to make sure your finances grow over time and stay healthy.
 If this is something you don’t have the time for or the knowledge to do, that is where we can help.
+Our financial advisers can look at your unique situation, find out more about your lifestyle and money goals and help take all the worry and stress out of finding the best balance for you while helping you find the best place to keep your money.

 Do you want to review your savings strategy?
 Or do you just want to ask some questions about what you’ve read above?
 Send us a message.
 We’d love to hear from you.

-Article Date: 26/02/2020
+Article Date: 7th August 2024

-Editor: Cherie-Anne Baxter
+Author & Editor: Cherie-Anne Baxter

 The value of investments can fall as well as rise, you may get back less than you invested.